facebookarchive/draft-js/docs/Overview.md

 yarn add draft-js react react-dom
 ```

-Draft.js uses some modern ECMAScript features which are not available to IE11 and not part of create-react-app's default babel config.
-If you're running into problems out-of-the-box try installing a shim or polyfill alongside Draft.
+Draft.js uses some modern ECMAScript features which are neither available in IE11 nor a part of create-react-app's default babel config.
+If you're running into unusual problems, try installing a shim or polyfill along with Draft.

 ```sh
 npm install draft-js react react-dom babel-polyfill